dokku/dokku-copy-files-to-image/README.md

 ### caveats

-- Does not copy directories
+- Does not copy directories or directory structures
 - Does not copy files prefixed by periods
 - Will not persist mode on copied files